mattermost/docs/source/channels/mention-people.rst

 You can mention a teammate by using the *@* symbol plus their username to send them a mention notification.

 Type *@* to bring up a list of team members who can be mentioned.
 To filter the list, type the first few letters of any username, first name, last name, or nickname.
-Use the UP and DOWN arrow keys to scroll through entries in the list, and then press ENTER to select the person to mention.
+Press the :kbd:`↑` and :kbd:`↓` arrow keys to scroll through entries in the list, and then press :kbd:`ENTER` on Windows or Linux, or :kbd:`↵` on Mac, to select the person to mention.
 When selected, the username replaces the full name or nickname.

 The following example sends a special mention notification to Alice, whose username is **alice**.
 The notification alerts her of the channel and message where she was mentioned.
 If Alice is away from Mattermost and has email notifications turned on, she'll receive an email alert of her mention along with the message text.